wendyverdonk93/docs/content/tools/partner-account-control/sign-up-new-affiliates.md

 * Actions
 * Screening status

 Before a affiliate becomes approved, they will have to undergo a screening from MultiSafepay.
-More information about this can be read on our dedicated [documentation]( https://docs.multisafepay.com/faq/getting-started/account-approval/) page.
+More information about this can be read on our [documentation]( https://docs.multisafepay.com/faq/getting-started/account-approval/) page.